pgbackrest/pgbackrest/CONTRIBUTING.md

 - Write a detailed comment to describe the purpose of your submission and any issue(s), if any, it is resolving; a link to the GitHub issue is also helpful.

+- Ensure your PR is targeted against the `integration` branch.

 After submitting a Pull Request:

 - One or more reviewers will be assigned.